arm61/pylj/docs/source/visualisation.rst

 - :code:`Phase`: positions, total energy, mean squared displacement and the radial distribution function
 - :code:`Scattering`: positions, the radial distribution function, mean squared displacement and the scattering profile

 Every viewer takes the :code:`System` and an optional :code:`size` of :code:`'small'`, :code:`'medium'` or :code:`'large'`.
-The viewers that show the radial distribution function or the scattering profile also have an :code:`average()` method that replaces the latest curve with the mean of every update so far.
+Every viewer has an :code:`average()` method that replaces the latest curve with the mean of every update so far; it raises :code:`ValueError` unless one of the viewer's panes keeps a history, which the radial distribution function and scattering panes do.
 Full details are in the :doc:`sample` module documentation.

 The viewers use the inline matplotlib backend.
 Start notebooks with :code:`%matplotlib inline`.